bobleesj/github-pages-with-docker/_posts/2024-07-08-thoughts-ideas.md

 created through individual genius, the acceptance and rejection of a technology are affected by elements in which the creator has no control over.
 These elements are referred to as human dimensions.
-The historical accounts presented in *The Discoverers: A History of Man’s Search to Know His World and Himself *by Daniel J. Boorstin indicates that human dimensions such as political, religious, and social factors influence the acceptance and rejection of a technology.
+The historical accounts presented by Daniel J. Boorstin indicates that human dimensions such as political, religious, and social factors influence the acceptance and rejection of a technology.

 In early fifteenth century Portugal, innovation in shipbuilding was stimulated by the political influence of Prince Henry, also known as Henry the Navigator.